EU Commission says VW pledged to fix all cars in Europe by late 2017

 EU officials have called on the German carmaker to do more to compensate European clients since its $15 billion settlement in the United States for using the cheat software, saying it is unfair for them to be treated differently.

-"Volkswagen committed to an EU-wide action plan today, which is an important step toward a fair treatment of consumers," Jourova said in a statement.
+"Volkswagen committed to an EU-wide action plan today, which is an important step towards a fair treatment of consumers," Jourova said in a statement.

 Volkswagen has rejected suggestions it may have breached EU consumer rules and said it does not see the need to compensate affected car owners.